 We used linear regressions to determine whether a change to catch shares management in the limited entry groundfish trawl sector was associated with a change in revenue diversity or a change in port connectance.
 We assigned vessels to one of three categories Mn.
 First, we defined vessels unaffected by catch shares as the general fleet, which included only those vessels for which we observed no commercial landings in the catch-shares affected fishery in 2009-2010 or 2012-2013 (M1, n = 1,878).
 Second, we defined catch share participants as those vessels that fished in the limited entry trawl fishery prior to 2011 and continued to fish by using catch share quota to land fish after 2011 (M2, n = 71).
 Third, we defined limited entry exits as those vessels that fished in the limited entry trawl fishery prior to 2011, but exited the fishery with the implementation of catch shares (M3, n = 35, Fig. 2).
 By comparing the general fleet to vessels affected by catch shares (catch share participants and limit entry exits) we’re able to control for inter-annual variation in revenue diversity.

-At the vessel level indices for vessel and portwe calculated change in revenue diversity as the difference in revenue diversity before (Hpre) and after (Hpost) the implementation of catch shares,
+For each vessel and for each port (henceforth we drop the indices for vessel and port for brevity) we calculated change in revenue diversity as the difference in revenue diversity before (Hpre) and after (Hpost) the implementation of catch shares,